-It was through Stamping Ground that Nick was invited to work with Tracks Dance in 2005.
-He was guest choreographer on four Darwin Festival shows for Tracks, working with youth casts under the direction of David McMicken and Tim Newth.
-His involvement with tracks also took Nick to the remote Indigenous community of Lajamanu, Tanami Desert, NT.
-Nick was a collaborating choreographer on the Milpirri project in Lajamanu 2005 – 2015 creating six performances, working with community Elders through to the uninitiated youth.
+Since 2005 Nick has been invited to work with Tracks Dance as guest choreographer on four Darwin Festival shows, working with youth casts under the direction of David McMicken and Tim Newth.
+Working with Tracks also took Nick to the remote Indigenous community of Lajamanu as collaborating choreographer on the Milpirri project 2005-15, creating six performances, with community Elders through to uninitiated youth.

-Australia’s pre-eminent physical theatre company, Stalker, commissioned Nick to create two works fusing Stalker’s trademark stilt acrobatics with breakdance (Stiltbreak 2006, Elevate 2010).
-The shows toured throughout Australia, Europe, Hong Kong and Mexico.
-Nick’s most recent work for Stalker (Compartmentalized) was a collaboration with Hong Kong based contemporary dance company Unlocked and premiered at the Chinese New Year Festival in Sydney 2014.
+Stalker Physical Theatre commissioned Nick to create Stiltbreak (2006) and Elevate (2010), fusing Stalker’s trademark stilt acrobatics with breakdance.
+The shows toured Australia, Europe, Hong Kong and Mexico.
+Nick’s most recent work for Stalker (Compartmentalized) was a collaboration with Hong Kong based contemporary dance company Unlocked and premiered at Sydney’s 2014 Chinese New Year Festival.

-Nick was the founder and Artistic Director of Platform Hip Hop Festival presented and supported by Carriageworks from 2008–2012.
+Nick was founding Artistic Director of Platform Hip Hop Festival presented by Carriageworks from 2008–2012.
 A large scale event, the festival grew to run over 3 weeks becoming the largest hip hop festival in Australia.
 Each year the program featured dance battles, hip hop theatre shows, films and music, showcasing the local hip hop community alongside artists from around the world.

-In 2012 Nick was the recipient of the prestigious Australia Council dance residency at the Cite International Des Arts in Paris.
-This residency, alongside his time in Lajamanu, inspired his first full length independent work – Cypher.
-Based on a hip hop dance ritual, the work premiered at Darwin Festival in 2014 and has since toured to major European dance festivals and throughout Australia including Sydney Festival, Sydney Opera House, Tanz Im August (Berlin) and URB Festival (Helsinki).
-Following this came Between Tiny Cities – a duet between a dancer from Darwin and a dancer from Phnom Penh, developed over three years through a cross cultural exchange between Australia and Cambodia.
+In 2012 Nick was recipient of the Australia Council dance residency at the Cite International Des Arts in Paris.
+This residency inspired his first full length independent work, Cypher.
+Based on a hip hop dance ritual, the work premiered at Darwin Festival in 2014 and has toured extensively including Sydney Festival, Sydney Opera House, Arts Centre Melbourne, Tanz im August (Berlin) and URB Festival (Helsinki), as well as extensive tours of remote NT communities, and through regional Queensland from Longreach to Barcaldine to Winton.